 Extended Visual Line of Sight (EVLOS) allows flight Beyond Visual Line of Sight of the Remote Pilot by using trained observers.
-Extended Visual Line of Sight operations can be obtained through a straight forward approval process and does not require additional licensing requirements for the Remote Pilot.
+Extended Visual Line of Sight operations can be obtained through a straight forward approval process.

 One of the most misunderstood rules in the Civil Aviation Safety Regulations is Part 101.073 which prescribes the requirements to operate an RPA within Visual Line of Sight (VLOS).
 The part creates an offence (of strict liability) if “the aircraft is not operated within the person’s visual line of sight”.
 A breach of the rule carries significant penalties, with fines up to $10,500, not to mention the possible suite of administrative action that the regulator, CASA, could take such as licence suspension.

 Recently, Aviassist presented a seminar on Beyond Visual Line of Sight (BVLOS) and Extended Visual Line of Sight (EVLOS) operations to over 150 industry professionals.
 During the seminar the attendees were surveyed on their understanding of VLOS; interestingly, almost 20% of respondents stated that it was legal to operate an RPA behind an obstacle that obstructed the pilot’s view.
 Part 101.073 details that VLOS means the pilot “can continually see, orient and navigate the aircraft to meet the person’s separation and collision avoidance responsibilities”.
 The term continually is significant; even a momentary flight behind an obstacle is sufficient to breach the VLOS rule.